rjoberon/bibsonomy-jekyll/README.markdown

 You should adapt the user name (`yourusername`)  and tag(s) (`myown`) to your needs.

-### Notes

-- Ensure that the directory `pdf` exists, which is configured in variable `document_directory`.
-Configuring an empty directory disables downloading of documents.

-- The plugin supports a variable number of parameters: GROUPING NAME TAG1 ...
-TAGN COUNT
+The plugin supports a variable number of parameters:
+`GROUPING NAME TAG1 ...
+TAGN COUNT`
-  - GROUPING specifies whether posts for a user ("user") or group ("group") shall be rendered.
+- `GROUPING` specifies whether posts for a user ("user") or group ("group") shall be rendered.
-  - NAME specifies the name of the user or group.
+- `NAME` specifies the name of the user or group.
-  - TAG1 ...
-TAGN is a variable number of tags the posts should have.
+- `TAG1 ...
+TAGN` is a variable number of tags the posts should have.
-  - COUNT is the maximal number of posts that shall be rendered.
+- `COUNT` is the maximal number of posts that shall be rendered.